-Whenever someone asks me for a cappuccino machine recommendation, my first pick is always the Barista Express.
+Whenever someone new to coffee asks me for a cappuccino machine recommendation, my first pick is always the Barista Express.
 This is because the Barista Express will satisfy the requirements for the majority of coffee lovers while balancing price, features, and durability.

 The only slight con is that you will need to practice to perfect your barista skills as you manually froth your milk and make your espresso.
 However manually making your milk and coffee will always produce better tasting results compared to a full automatic cappuccino maker.
 It is also quite fun learning to make coffee like a barista!
 And if you need help I have written an espresso pulling and milk frothing guide to help you get the most out of this machine.

 2. Mr Coffee Cappuccino Maker - Entry Level Choice